- Vet EN

 · Sykes, J., Greene, C.E.
 (Ed.)
 Infectious diseases of the dog and cat.
 4th Ed.
 Saunders, 2012

 · Timoney, J.F. et al. (Eds.): Hagan and Brunner’s Microbiology and Infectious Diseases.
 8th Ed.
 Comstock Publishing Associates 1988.

-· Downloadable documents: Power point presentations from the previous academic year are uploaded in order to support students in making own notes.
-At the end of the semester power point documents of the actual year will be uploaded
+· Downloadable documents: Power point presentations from the previous academic year are uploaded to the documents section of the subject on the university homepage in order to support students in making own notes.

 |Conditions of accepting the semester|| |

 · Writing both midterms at least on “pass” level.

 · Attending all practicals, retake of the missing ones.

 |8th February||Streptococcoses (Epi036), Erysipelas (Epi037)|